ElijahKotyluk/commercejs-nuxt-webhooks/README.md

 ### Conclusion

-Great job, you've successfully sent an email to your customer after they've submitted an order.
+Great job, you've successfully sent an email to your customer after they've submitted an order as well as a confirmation page for the customer.

 Let's review what you have accomplished in this guide.